-- 15 shields of black or light-brown color covers their head.
+- 15 shields of black or light-brown color cover their head.

-- They have cream color or light-yellow throat and rounded muzzle.
+- They have a cream color or light-yellow throat and rounded muzzle.

-- King cobra is the longest of all venomous snakes and reaches up to 4 meter in length.
+- King cobra is the longest of all venomous snakes and reaches up to 4 meters in length.

 Scientific Classification Of King Cobra